rounak-codes/rounak-codes/README.md

 <image height=150 src ="https://github.com/rounak-codes/rounak-codes/assets/76109002/9ffe7976-1adf-4a60-b988-ef4da2227ba1" alt="my banner">
 </p>

 I am Rounak , an aspiring web developer trying to master my grip on full stack.
 I am proficient in Java and Python and I am currently practising my DSA and problem solving skills on leetcode and hackkerrank.
 I look to contribute to open source projects and upskill myself on AI/ML in the near future.
-If you're free and looking for project collabs or just some casual valo (cuz why not) , hmu on Discord (.xiffysz) or (<!432807169901985802>).
+If you're free and looking for project collabs or just some casual valo (cuz why not) , hmu on Discord (.xiffysz).

 -----
 #### 📚 Languages I use